Mua Cave – The Vietnamese “Great Wall of China” – explore the beauty of nature on high magnitude.

 >>> Discover Mua Cave Beauty With Trang An Mua Cave Tour!

-At some point of the journey, you will have a chance to appreciate the peaceful and dreamy sight of the Ngo Dong River lying between mountains and valleys.
+At some point in the journey, you will have a chance to appreciate the peaceful and dreamy sight of the Ngo Dong River lying between mountains and valleys.
 At the peak of Mua Cave, you are standing at the locally so-called “dragon mountain” with a spectacular view.
 You can see everything from there: from the ancient relics, the pagodas to the green mountains and golden rice paddy fields.

 The sight of Mua Cave will surely charm your heart and give you one of the best memories of your trips.
 Nature-lovers and photo-lovers should not miss out this spot on the map.